fuertesvic/sortify/README.md

 The user can define tags and add then to img metadata and then perform actions such as searching all images with a specific tag.
  --- WORK IN PROGRESS ---

--[x] Code the most basic metadata input/read and logic functionality
+- [x] Code the most basic metadata input/read and logic functionality
--[] Allow the user to remove a single tag within an image
+- [ ] Allow the user to remove a single tag within an image
--[] Allow to the user to work within multiple folders at once & creating new folders based on tags
+- [ ] Allow to the user to work within multiple folders at once & creating new folders based on tags
--[] Improve performance within a large dataset
+- [ ] Improve performance within a large dataset
--[] Improve visuals
+- [ ] Improve visuals
--[] Add Image recogtnition to automatically add tags to images.
+- [ ] Add Image recogtnition to automatically add tags to images.

 Steps to reproduce with example dataset (Pokemon images in https://www.kaggle.com/datasets/kvpratama/pokemon-images-dataset/data):